Lebanese liquidity crisis: Consequences

 In February 2023, Lebanon devalued its official exchange rate for the first time in 25 years, weakening it by 90% but still leaving the local currency well below its market value due to the ongoing liquidity crisis.

 During the liquidity crisis, Lebanon received humanitarian and financial assistance from Saudi Arabia, Kuwait, Turkey, the United States, and the European Union.

 As of 2025, the Lebanese lira has stabilized at roughly 89,000 LBP against the US dollar without being vulnerable to inflation as it was in previous years.
+In September 2026, Lebanon announced it picked Alvarez & Marsal to carry out a new audit covering financial transactions from October 1, 2019 through December 31, 2023.

 Bank robberies and sit-ins

 Beginning in January 2022, several armed depositors have carried out a series of bank robberies and sit-ins at bank locations to withdraw their own money.
 The bank robbers have been described as folk heroes, and none have faced prosecution as of November 2022.

 Riad Salameh trials

 In February 2022, a subpoena was issued by Judge Ghada Aoun after central bank governor Riad Salameh failed to show up to court for questioning, while his whereabouts were unknown after a raid in his office and two homes, as part of an investigation for alleged misconduct and corruption.
 This sparked controversy with another security agency that was accused of protecting him from trial.
 Later on 21 March, Salameh along with his brother Raja were charged for illicit enrichment by Ghassan Oueidat, but also failed to attend for questioning.
 Raja spent a month in detention, but was released on May 22 while on a record bail of LBP100 billion.

 On 21 June 2022, Salameh's home was raided again by the Internal Security Forces.

 In February 2023, Riad Salameh was charged with money laundering, embezzlement and illicit enrichment, following an 18-month investigation into allegations that he and his brother embezzled $300,000,000 from the Banque du Liban between 2002 and 2015.
+In January 2026 it was reported that the case against, Riad Salameh is being transferred to the country's highest criminal court.